 Intellectual Property in Tunisia

-Smit & Van Wyk deals exclusively with Tunisia Intellectual Property including patents, designs, trademarks, copyright and plant breeders’ rights.
+Smit & Van Wyk assists with the protection of Intellectual Property in Tunisia, including the filing, prosecution and enforcement of patents, designs, trade marks, copyright and plant breeders’ rights.
 Our team of Intellectual Property attorneys have the knowledge, experience and resources to give expert legal advice regarding your Intellectual Property portfolio.
 We can assist with the protection, prosecution and enforcement thereof.
 It is our mission to provide unparalleled service to our treasured clients by developing dynamic solutions which are tailored to suit individual Intellectual Property needs.
 The key to achieving this lies with our vibrant people, who are eager to go beyond the call of duty.

 Tunisia patents have a duration of 20 years from date of filing.
-Tunisia is a member of PCT and the Paris Convention (International treaty for the protection of Industrial Property).
-Patent applications have a requirement of absolute novelty.
+Tunisia is a member of the PCT and the Paris Convention (International treaty for the protection of Industrial Property).

 Types of Patents: